rayaman/multi/README.md

 - Threading related features
 - And backwards compat stuff

-My multitasking library for lua</br>
-To install copy the multi folder into your enviroment and you are good to go</br>

-It is a pure lua binding if you ingore the integrations and the love2d compat</br>

-If you find any bugs or have any issues please let me know :)

-If you don't see a table of contents try using the ReadMe.html file.
-It is eaiser to navigate the readme</br>
+My multitasking library for lua.
+It is a pure lua binding if you ingore the integrations and the love2d compat.
+If you find any bugs or have any issues please let me know :). **If you don't see a table of contents try using the ReadMe.html file.
+It is eaiser to navigate the readme**</br>

 [TOC]

 INSTALLING
 ----------
+To install copy the multi folder into your enviroment and you are good to go</br>

+**or** use luarocks

 ```
 luarocks install multi
 ```